 The PEG ratio offers another reality check that ties together both components of a stock's price: the growth of the underlying company's earnings and the multiple of those earnings investors might be willing to pay.
 Using a reasonable PEG ratio to limit your forecast of either number can prevent you from being overly optimistic and relying upon either unsustainable performance or investor overconfidence to produce your gains.

-Ellis Traub is chairman of Inve\$tWare Corporation, developer of NAIC's Investor's Toolkit software, and a frequent teacher and speaker on investing using NAIC principles.
+Ellis Traub, chairman of Inve\$tWare Corp., developer of NAIC's Investor's Toolkit software, is the author of Take Stock: A Roadmap to